Jalil Muntaqim: Legal challenge

 In 1994, Muntaqim (representing himself) challenged the disenfranchisement of felons in New York in Muntaqim v.
 Coombe, arguing that it disproportionately impacted African Americans and therefore violated Section 2 of the Voting Rights Act.
 The case was first dismissed by the United States District Court for the Northern District of New York on the grounds that applying Section 2 (a federal law) to state felon-disenfranchisement law "would upset the sensitive relation between federal and state criminal jurisdiction."
 They cited then-recent Court precedent which required that laws which sought to change any balance between state and federal governments must explicitly say so in writing.
 In 2005 the case was argued again in front of the Second Circuit Court of Appeals, which agreed to rehear the case alongside Hayden v.
 Pataki via internal poll.
 The Second Circuit ruled that due to Muntaqim being initially incarcerated in California under different charges, and only later transferred to New York where he has never voted nor had the right to vote at any time, they lacked the jurisdiction to hear the case and must dismiss.

 Second conviction

 In 1999 the investigation into the death of San Francisco police officer John V. Young was re-opened, costing the city over $2 million but eventually leading to charges being filed against eight former BLA members in 2007, including Muntaqim.
-Members of the San Francisco Board of Supervisors, who needed to approve the $2 million appropriation for the investigation and legal fees, requested that the charges be dropped against the remaining defendants, citing the use of torture and denial of right to counsel in order to obtain confessions.
-The SF Police Officer Association president at the time, Gary P. Delagnes, responded by stating “Regardless of how this confession was obtained, these seven people murdered a police officer in 1971.”
+Three members of the San Francisco Board of Supervisors requested that the charges be dropped against the remaining defendants, citing the use of torture and denial of right to counsel in order to obtain confessions.
 Charges were dropped against six of the eight accused between 2008 and 2011.
 Muntaqim and Bell offered pleas in return for greatly reduced sentences (time served plus probation).